iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 <abbr>Hyperparameters</abbr> are the values that modify the structure of an ML
 model and various aspects of project.
-Machine learning experimentation involves searching hyperparameters that solves the problem at hand in a better way.
+Machine learning experimentation involves searching hyperparameters that improves the models or solutions.

 Hyperparameter dependencies in the pipelines are set using `--parameter` (`-p`) option.
 When a stage is added to the pipeline using `dvc stage add`, the